 LuAnn, originally from North Carolina, moved to California and is now retired from a business she owned in Vacaville for many years and serves as Saving Gracie’s Treasurer.

 LuAnn enjoys her grandkids, her puppy dog and painting.
 LuAnn is also active in Soroptimist International of Vacaville.

-Michelle, Saving Gracie’s Director of Sponsorships, is a long-term resident of Vacaville, born at Travis Air Force Base and a graduate of Vacaville High School.
+Michelle is a long-term resident of Vacaville, born at Travis Air Force Base and a graduate of Vacaville High School.
 While raising two children she established a local construction equipment company with her husband, Rick.
 Michelle, the CEO of I80 Forklift, is connected to several local non-profits and has as big of a heart for people as she does animals.